Could AI Cure All Diseases in 10 Years?

 If AI keeps evolving at its current pace, the next decade could see breakthroughs like:

-Cures for genetic diseases once thought untouchable (see my article about doctors healing a baby in fetus!)
+Cures for genetic diseases once thought untouchable (see my article about doctors healing a baby in fetus!).

-Cancer treatments designed for your DNA, not just your cancer type
+Cancer treatments designed for your DNA, not just your cancer type.

 Imagine a world where your smartwatch alerts you days before a stroke.

-Where gene therapies cure rare diseases before they cause damage.
+Or where gene therapies cure rare diseases before they cause damage.

 Where your personalized "health AI" advises you daily on how to optimize your body like a Formula One car.